 2. Over-retouching.
 You should look like yourself, not a filtered version of yourself.
 I do subtle skin smoothing and under-eye cleanup, but I will never reshape your face or make you look like a different person.
 That defeats the entire purpose.

 4. Awkward cropping.
 Too tight (just a face) or too wide (full torso) both look wrong.
-Head-and-shoulders is the standard.
+Head and shoulders is the standard.

 5. Submitting an AI-generated headshot.
 Some program directors have started flagging these.
 I had a student tell me a classmate submitted an AI headshot last cycle and got asked about it during an interview.
 Don't risk it.

-St. Louis Medical Students: My ERAS Headshot Sessions
+My ERAS Headshot Sessions in St. Louis

 I photograph medical students from Washington University School of Medicine, Saint Louis University, A.T.
-Still University, and University of Missouri for their ERAS applications every year.
-It's one of my favorite things I do -- you're all at this exciting, nerve-wracking inflection point, and I like being a small part of helping you put your best foot forward.
-My ERAS sessions include:
+Still University, and the University of Missouri for their ERAS applications every cycle.
+It's one of my favorite parts of the year.
+You are all at an exciting, nerve-wracking inflection point, and I like being a small part of helping you put your best foot forward.

 Book your ERAS headshot session or learn more about my ERAS headshot services.